 In Pakistan, a large portion of the population does not have access to proper education.
-Diya Pakistan is a professionally managed charitable organization which is committed to eradicating poverty by promoting literacy.
+Diya Pakistan is a professionally managed charitable organization that is committed to eradicating poverty by promoting literacy.

-Since 1988, Diya has reached out to talented, financially distressed students with more than 400,000 merit scholarships value in excess of Rs 860 million (US$ 7.8 million), enabling them to continue their education.
+Since 1988, Diya has reached out to talented, financially distressed students with more than 500,000 merit scholarships valued at more than US$ 10 million, enabling them to continue their education.
 The impact is eye-opening.

 Brief Profile of Diya Pakistan

 - Its vision is to defeat poverty by building an Educated Pakistan

 - Its mission is to work towards employable education

 - Professionally led by a team of prominent Pakistanis based in the Middle East and Pakistan, and supported by individual and corporate donors from the Middle East, Pakistan, Europe, Canada, and the USA

 - Awarded more than 500,000 merit scholarships to financially deserving students since 1988